 Autism at Kingwood Transition Service

-The design of the building is the result of a research partnership with the Helen Hamlyn Centre at the Royal College of Art.
-A new method of support for this age group has been developed with The University of Bangor called Active SupportÂ and it is now widely recognised that the design of residential buildings can have a profound effect on the health, well-being and behaviour of people with autism.
+The design of the building is the result of a research partnership with the Helen Hamlyn Centre at the Royal College of Art and The University of Bangor.
+It is widely recognised that the design of residential buildings can have a profound effect on the health, well-being and behaviour of people with autism.